Skip to main content

 Key takeaways:

-Access savings on related medications
+Save on related medications

-If you or your child are living with an inflammatory health condition, such as asthma or eczema, your healthcare team may prescribe Dupixent (dupilumab).
+If you or your child is living with an inflammatory health condition, such as asthma or eczema, your healthcare team may prescribe Dupixent (dupilumab).
 It’s an injectable medication that you’ll initially receive in your prescriber’s office.
 After that, you or your caregiver may be able to administer Dupixent at home.

 How much and how often you inject Dupixent depends on what you’re treating.
 For children, their age and body weight can also be a factor.
 Below, we cover typical Dupixent dosages for adults and children and what to do if you miss a dose.